Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: Cryptographic Standards and QC : Cyber Impact and Risk Assessment

-\item \textit{Quantum Impact Assessment:} To assess the risk, we evaluate the impact of quantum threats on different classical cryptographic algorithms.
+To assess the risk, we evaluate the impact of quantum threats on different classical cryptographic algorithms.
 This impact is determined by each algorithm's quantum security strength, as illustrated in Figure~\ref{fig:classic-impact}.
 An impact is considered high if the algorithm's quantum strength is less than 64 bits, medium if it falls between 64 and 127 bits, and low if it is 128 bits or greater.
-The final risk assessment, which combines both likelihood and impact, is presented in Table~\ref{tab:Pre-Migration-Alg}.

-\item \textit{Risk Evaluation:} Table~\ref{tab:Pre-Migration-Alg} provides a comprehensive overview of the security posture of conventional cryptographic algorithms prior to transitioning to quantum-safe solutions.
-It assesses their classical and quantum security strengths, identifies key vulnerabilities and emerging quantum threats, and evaluates associated risks that could be exploited by quantum adversaries.
-This evaluation is based on a qualitative assessment that considers both likelihood and impact, as illustrated in Figure~\ref{fig:risk-matrix}.
-Based on this analysis, the table also recommends potential quantum-resistant alternatives.
-This holistic framework serves as a valuable tool for assessing the resilience of existing algorithms and guiding effective mitigation strategies within classical cryptographic systems.